 Also, some companies that make zero-waste mascara find ways to offset carbon by using renewable energy and carbon-neutral shipping.
 Further, companies offer take-back programs and follow strict standards to gain authentic environmental and sustainability certifications, thereby avoiding greenwashing.

 You should consider a few things as you go shopping for zero-waste mascara brands.
 Here are a few things you should pay attention to:

-You need to look out for the kind of ingredients used to make the mascara you want to buy.
-The skin around your eyes is sensitive, and you will most likely get a slight smudge in your eyes once in a while.
-You want to ensure the kind of ingredients your skin absorbs are organic or natural.
+You need to look for the ingredients used to make the mascara you want to buy.
+The skin around your eyes is sensitive, and you will most likely get a slight smudge in your eyes occasionally.
+You want to ensure the ingredients your skin absorbs are organic or natural.
 Look out for mascara products that are palm oil-free, free of harsh chemicals, and made with natural or organic ingredients.

 Look out for mascaras that are cruelty-free or vegan.
 A cruelty-free product indicates that the product has not been tested on animals.
 Some of these brands come with a Leaping Bunny Certification, which indicates that the product has not been tested on animals.
 On the other hand, vegan alternatives use zero animal-based ingredients.

 Most drugstore mascaras come in plastic packaging and containers that contribute significantly to plastic waste.